mmsquier/Understanding-Millennials/README.md

   * https://www.kaggle.com/neuromusic/avocado-prices

 # Data Transformation
-After downloading the CSV files and looking at the data we noticed that the datasets did not share the same regional labeling.
-We decided to go with the US Census region catagories for it seemed a formal classification.
-The Avocado dataset states classification was altered to match the US Census dataset.
+After downloading the CSV files and looking at the data we noticed that the datasets did not share the same region labeling.
+We decided to go with the US Census region categories for it seemed a formal classification.
+The Avocado dataset City-State classification was altered to match the US Census dataset.

 The next step was to create Jupyter notebook and upload the datasets.
-In the notebook we cleaneup the data utilizing:
+In the notebook we cleaned up the data utilizing:
   * group_by ()
   * sum()
   * rename()